Mahmud Hasan Deobandi: Death and legacy

 On 30 October 1920, a day after the foundation of the Jamia Millia Islamia in Aligarh, Hasan travelled to Delhi at the request of Mukhtar Ahmad Ansari.
 Several days later his health deteriorated and he received treatment from Ansari at his home in Daryaganj.
 He died on 30 November 1920 in Delhi.
 As the news of his death was announced, Hindus and Muslims closed their shops and gathered outside Ansari's house to pay tributes to Hasan.
 Ansari then asked Hasan's brother Hakeem Muhammad Hasan if he preferred Mahmud Hasan to be buried in Delhi with arrangements to be made at the Mehdiyan cemetery, or if preferred to bury him at Deoband with arrangements made for moving the body.
-It was decided to bury him at Deoband because of his wish that he be buried near the grave of his teacher Muhammad Qasim Nanautawi.
+It was decided to bury him at Deoband because of his wish that he be buried near the grave of his teacher Muhammad Qasim Nanawtawi.
 His funeral prayers were offered multiple times.
 The people of Delhi offered the prayers outside Ansari's house, and then the body was moved to Deoband.
 As they reached the Delhi railway station, a plethora of people gathered and offered funeral prayers.
 Subsequently, prayers were offered at the Meerut City railway station and Meerut Cantt railway station.
 His fifth and last funeral prayer was led by his brother Hakeem Muhammad Hasan and he was buried in the Qasmi cemetery.
+His descendents include, Manzoor Usmani, writer based in Delhi, India.

 Mahmud Hasan has had a number of honours.
 Ashraf Ali Thanwi called him "Shaykh al'-'Ālam" (The Leader of the World).
 Thanwi states that, "In our opinion, he is the Leader of India, Sindh, the Arab and the Ajam".
 A medical college in Saharanpur was named Shaikh-Ul-Hind Maulana Mahmood Hasan Medical College after him.
 In January 2013, the President of India, Pranab Mukherjee released a commemorative postal stamp on Hasan's Silk Letter Movement.

+Shaikhul Hind Academy, a department of Darul Uloom Deoband, is named in his memory.

+The Shaykh al-Hind Program, an immersion level Islamic Studies program taught at Darul Qasim College, is also named in his honor.